-At the dawn of a new programming period, the Europrojector is a much-needed professional figure.
+At the dawn of a new programming period, the EU project designer is a much-needed professional figure.
 How does one become one?

-We have already addressed this issue in two previous posts: one dedicated to the need for a euro projector in project writing and one dedicated to the characteristics of the europrojector profession.
-Let’s try to capture some of the important elements, to better frame the sketch of a Europrojector and answer the question: how does one become one?
+We have already addressed this issue in two previous posts: one dedicated to the need for an EU project designer in project writing and one dedicated to the characteristics of the EU project designer profession.
+Let us try to take up some of the important elements, to better frame the sketch of an EU project designer and answer the question: how does one become one?

-First, previous experience in writing European projects is very important (and sought after) in a Europrojector: it can therefore be difficult to “break the ice” with the first projects.
+First, previous experience in writing EU projects is very important (and sought after) in an EU project designer: it can therefore be difficult to “break the ice” with first projects.

-Second, the Europrojector must certainly have a good understanding of the procedures and funding sources specific to European projects.
+Second, the EU project designer must certainly have a good understanding of the procedures and funding sources specific to EU projects.
 He may have undertaken training or developed this skill through practice.
 It is not, however, a characteristic that makes it a “technician” capable of operating in a context-free manner.

-In fact, the Europlanner is also (and perhaps above all) a person which knows e understands the sector, the environment, capabilities, needs and goals of an organization; and that on this basis it “designs” a pilot action capable of broader impact, in terms of transforming the way (and the world!) in which the organization operates.
+In fact, the EU project designer is also (and perhaps above all) a person who knows and understands an organization’s sector, environment, capabilities, needs, and goals; and who on this basis “designs” a pilot action capable of broader impact, in terms of transforming the way (and the world!) in which the organization operates.

-The Europrojector is also characterized by a number of key cross-cutting characteristics: versatility and ease in dealing with and explaining ideas, issues and approaches; excellent use of the written language; interpersonal and teamwork organization skills; and methodological and procedural rigor.
+The EU project designer is also characterized by some key cross-cutting characteristics: versatility and ease in dealing with and explaining ideas, issues and approaches; excellent use of the written language; interpersonal and teamwork organization skills; and methodological and procedural rigor.

 As a consequence of this “sketch,” it is clear that there is no one way to find oneself working in europrojecting nor one way to be a europrojector.
 There are as many possible backgrounds and experiences as there are people who call themselves “Europrojectors.”
 Everyone has to find their own way to europlanning: let’s look together at some tips on how to look for it.